 - Metaphysics (Ed.
 Adriano Palma): chapters include universals; finitism, infinitism, monism, dualism, pluralism; the possibility of free action; experimental metaphysics

 - Philosophy of Mind (Ed.
 Heather Salazar): chapters include Descartes and substance dualism; behaviourism and materialism; functionalism; qualia; freedom of the will

 - Philosophy of Religion (Ed.
-Beau Branson): chapters include arguments for belief in God; reasons not to believe; arguments against belief from the cognitive science of religion; critical perspectives on the philosophy of religion as a philosophy of theism
+Beau Branson): chapters include arguments for belief in God; reasons not to believe; arguments against belief from the cognitive science of religion; from philosophy of (mono)theism to philosophy of religions

-- Social and Political Philosophy (Ed.
-TBA and Douglas Giles): chapters include the ideal society; the state of nature and the modern state; human rights, liberty, and social justice; radical social theories
+- Social and Political Philosophy (Eds.
+Sam Rocha and Douglas Giles): chapters include the ideal society; the state of nature and the modern state; human rights, liberty, and social justice; radical social theories

 We envision the books as helping to orient students within the topic areas covered by the chapters, as well as to introduce them to influential philosophical questions and approaches in an accessible way.
 The books may be used for course readings on their own, or in conjunction with primary source texts by the philosophers discussed in the chapters.
 We aim thereby to both save students money and to provide a relatively easy route for instructors to customize and update the resources as needed.
 And we hope that future adaptations will be shared back with the rest of the philosophical community!